Permanent Record (autobiography): Part Three

-He stayed in The Mira Hong Kong hotel, where Glenn and Laura met him on June 2, 2013.
-Between June 3 and 9 in Snowden's hotel room, Glenn and his Guardian colleague Ewen MacAskill interviewed Snowden, with Laura filming what later featured in her Academy Award-winning documentary Citizenfour (2014).
-On June 5, The Guardian published Glenn's first story, on the FISA court warrant that ordered Verizon to provide a daily feed to the NSA containing "telephony metadata".
-On June 6, The Guardian published Glenn's revelation of PRISM and The Washington Post published Laura and Barton Gellman's story on PRISM on June 7.
-Snowden's identity was revealed on June 9 through a video interview directed by Laura published on The Guardians website.
+He stayed in The Mira Hong Kong hotel, where Glenn Greenwald and Laura Poitras met him on June 2, 2013.
+Between June 3 and 9 in Snowden's hotel room, Greenwald and his Guardian colleague Ewen MacAskill interviewed Snowden, with Poitras filming what later featured in her Academy Award-winning documentary Citizenfour (2014).
+On June 5, The Guardian published Greenwald's first story, on the FISA court warrant that ordered Verizon to provide a daily feed to the NSA containing "telephony metadata".
+On June 6, The Guardian published Greenwald's revelation of PRISM and The Washington Post published Poitras and Barton Gellman's story on PRISM on June 7.
+Snowden's identity was revealed on June 9 through a video interview directed by Poitras published on The Guardians website.
 The U.S. government charged Snowden under the Espionage Act on June 14 and formally requested his extradition on June 21, Snowden's 30th birthday.

 Laura Poitras (left) and Glenn Greenwald (right) were both contacted by Edward Snowden anonymously over encrypted email.

 Accompanied by Sarah Harrison of WikiLeaks, Snowden attempted to travel to Ecuador for political asylum.
 They planned to fly to Moscow, then to Havana, then to Caracas, then to Quito, Ecuador because they were unable to fly directly from Hong Kong and all of the other connecting flights traveled through United States airspace.
 They arrived at Moscow's Sheremetyevo International Airport on June 23, but were taken aside and questioned by a man from Russia's Federal Security Service (FSB).
 The man asked Snowden to work for them, but Snowden rejected the offer and said he had no intention to stay in Russia.
 The man was surprised and informed Snowden that the U.S. State Department had canceled his passport.
 He proceeded to ask Snowden to share information with them but he refused.
 Snowden was detained in Sheremetyevo for forty days, during which he applied to twenty-seven countries for political asylum but none offered.
 On August 1, the Russian government granted Snowden temporary asylum.

 The book's penultimate 28th chapter is composed of entries from Lindsay Mills's 2013 diary.
 Snowden explained that no one but her had the experience or the right to recount that period of her life: "the FBI interrogations, the surveillance, the press attention, the online harassment, the confusion and pain, the anger and sadness."